fishinwind/workshop/content/Classes/class-7.rst

+.. include:: /_static/substitutions.txt

 =============================
 Class 7 : BEDTools vignette
 =============================

-:Class date: T Feb 17
+:Class date: |c7-date|

 Goals
 -----
 #.
 Go over BEDTools analysis vignette to show how to combine different
    tools

-There are several vignettes `here.
+There are several more vignettes `here.
 <https://github.com/arq5x/bedtools-protocols/blob/master/bedtools.md>`_
+Looking over these may be helpful to understand some of the questions on :ref:`problem-set-4`.

 Overview
 --------